Lorna Quinn, Actress

 More About Lorna

-Lorna recently concluded playing the role of ‘Sybil Chase’ in PRIVATE LIVES by Noel Coward at the Gate Theatre in Dublin.
+Lorna has just concluded filming on Rudolph Herzog’s upcoming feature film HOW TO SELL A WAR, in which she played a journalist opposite Jay Pharoah.
+Prior to this, Lorna played the role of ‘Sybil Chase’ in PRIVATE LIVES by Noel Coward at the Gate Theatre in Dublin.
 This production was directed by Patrick Mason.

 Other recent credits include the role of ‘Cecily Cardew’ in THE IMPORTANCE OF BEING EARNEST, also at the Gate Theatre, and directed by Patrick Mason.
 This production subsequently toured to Charleston, South Carolina where it was performed during the ‘Spoleto Festival USA 2016’.
 Following this, Lorna narrated a new six-part documentary series called EMIGRATION NATION with ‘Loosehorse Productions’ for UTV Ireland.